 Plasterboard Repair – How to fix loose drywall anchor

 Plasterboard repair – Fix holes in plasterboard

-GeeFix fixings are not only of unrivalled strength, but can also be used to repair an installation where another type of fixing or wall anchor has failed.
+GeeFix fixings not only provide unrivalled strength, but also work effectively to repair installations where other types of fixings have failed.

 Plasterboard Repair – How to fix loose drywall anchor

-1. Remove the installation and the original fixing then fold in the failed plasterboard.
-Place a guide, made from an off cut of wood or piece of plasterboard, over the centre of the failed hole.
-Re-drill using a 25mm hole saw.
+1. Remove the installation: First, take out the old fixing and fold in the damaged plasterboard.
+Next, place a guide—made from a scrap piece of wood or plasterboard—over the center of the failed hole.
+Then, re-drill using a 25mm hole saw.

+Plasterboard Repair – How to fix loose drywall anchor